 Early the next morning, April sat in her bathroom contemplating how she’d talk to Frank.
-They needed to talk.
 The alarm on her cellphone rang, causing her to jump up quickly from the toilet.
 She grabbed the phone lying not quite within reaching distance on the far end of the sink.

 “God forbid I wake Frank,’ she thought.
 After the blowout with her husband last night, she needed him to stay asleep for a while.
 She purposely set her alarm before dawn to have quiet time alone this morning.
 The vanity lights above the sink illuminated the dark circles under her eyes.
 She examined her not-quite-fifty-years-old eyes in the mirror.
 April felt exhausted and slightly depressed.
 She hoped this rough patch of her marriage would end soon.
 Frank was picking fights lately for little or no reason.

 In her pajamas and slippers, April slowly descended the staircase to the floor below.
 Before she cleared the last few steps, headlights of a vehicle approaching the circular driveway illuminated the dark foyer at the bottom of the stairs.
 “Who could be visiting us at this hour?
 It’s not quite dawn,” April thought.
 She walked to the door and looked out the peephole and saw a white van parked in the driveway.
 She turned on the foyer lights.
 The van looked like the auxiliary vans used for package delivery she’d seen in the area.
 The vans were unmarked, and the drivers handled the overflow of deliveries for one of the large online retailers.
-“I had no idea deliveries were done this early on Saturday,” April thought.
-She opened the front door and looked through the storm door window to see a figure walking toward the door.
+She opened the front door and looked through the window on the storm door and saw a figure walking toward the door.
 As the figure got closer, she saw it was a woman with a curly brown wig that sat unevenly on her head.
 She wore an all-black uniform, sunglasses, and gloves which immediately struck April as strange on this late Summer morning.
-April unlocked the storm door and held it open.
+Even so, April unlocked the storm door and held it open.

-“I didn’t know there were deliveries this early,” said April.
+“I didn’t know there were deliveries this early,” said April looking at the woman in sunglasses.
 Then, April noticed the woman wasn’t carrying a box or letter.